 Mindfulness in Mitzvot

 We do mitzvot every day.
 Are we paying attention?
-Join Mrs. Fran Miller and explore the Talmudic and Halachic principles that direct our focus and enhance our connection between mindfulness and mitzvah performance.
+Join Rabbanit Fran Miller and explore the Talmudic and Halachic principles that direct our focus and enhance our connection between mindfulness and mitzvah performance.

 Mindfulness in Mitzvot: Rejoicing in the Mitzvot Part 1